 7. Trunk Tilts

-Lay on your back and gently maneuver your upper body to the side.
+Lay on your back and gently rotate your upper body to one side.
 The legs should not move.

-Hold for 20 seconds and then tilt your upper body to the opposite side.
+Hold for 20 seconds and then rotate your upper body to the opposite side.
 This exercise will stretch the sides of your trunk.

 8. Trunk Twists

 Trunk twists can be performed sitting or standing.
-Plant your feet on the floor and try to keep the lower body still.
+Place your feet on the floor and keep the lower body stable.

 Gently twist your upper body to one side, hold for 20 seconds, and then twist to the other side.